malmarri/ldprio/README.md

 full marker set, so it misses a small number of long-range pairs that only appear once nearby markers have already been dropped.
 Convergence typically takes 3–4 passes and removes <0.5% of markers.

-Cleanup deliberately re-runs `--r2` + greedy selection rather than handing the residual pairs to `plink --indep-pairwise`: plink's own drop heuristic has no notion of the priority pool and can resolve a conflict by dropping the priority SNP and keeping the non-priority one, quietly undoing part of what step 3 did.
-Keeping the same priority-aware rule at every stage means a priority SNP is never sacrificed for a non-priority one at any point in the pipeline.

 The output is verified LD-independent *within the `--window` variant-count window used throughout* (the same scope PLINK's own `--indep-pairwise`/`--r2`